 The Family Development Credential emerged in 1994 from a research-policy collaborative between the Cornell University College of Human Ecology's Department of Human Development, New York State's Council on Children and Families, New York State Department of State, and the New York City Dept. of Youth and Community Development, with support from the Robert Wood Johnson Foundation.
 The initiative was directed by Dr. Claire Forest.

 In 2010, Dr. Forest, who remains Director, moved the Family Development Credential Program to the University of Connecticut.
 The official FDC credential is issued by the Center for Culture, Health & Human Development.

-To earn the FDC, front-line workers take 90 hours of classes based on Empowerment Skills for Family Workers(3rd edition, Forest 2015), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
-Since the first FDC credentials were issued by Cornell's School of Continuing Education in 1997, more than 7,000 front-line workers in New York State have earned the FDC through affiliated systems in 26 other states.
+To earn the FDC, front-line workers take 80 hours of classes based on Empowerment Skills for Family Workers(3rd edition, Forest 2015), a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
+Since the first FDC credentials were issued by Cornell's School of Continuing Education in 1997, more than 12,000 front-line workers nationally have earned the FDC through affiliated systems in 46 other states.

 In 2012, the U.S. Patent and Trademark Office awarded Dr. Claire Forest exclusive use of the terms "Family Development

 In 2017, soon after Head Start released their new performance standards for staff in 2016, Office or Head Start approved

 As the FDC Program expands training, credentialing and research, we look forward to working with continuing and

 Click here to learn more about how to earn a Family Development Credential.

 Click here for frequently asked Q & A about FDC .